 Not only does it save you the time of drafting an introduction for your webinar, it gives the audience a visual representation of what they can expect during your webinar (and people love video!).

 In the end, it's totally up to how you want to introduce your speaker, but we hope these tips helped!
-For more tips on how to up your webinar game, check out our ultimate webinar checklist.
+For more tips on how to up your webinar game, and to learn how to run incredible webinars, check out our ultimate webinar checklist.

 You May Also Like